AdobeDocs/audience-manager.en/help/using/features/destinations/key-value-pairs.md

 # Standard and Serial Key-Value Pairs {#standard-and-serial-key-value-pairs}

-A key-value pair consists of related elements: A key, which is a constant that defines the data set (e.g., gender, color, price) and a value, which is a variable that belongs to the set (e.g., male/female, green, 100).
-Destination Builder sends data formatted as key-value pairs.

-## Standard and Serial Key-Value Pairs {#concept_4CAA6E54ECFE4291B8626BEBEE98088A}

-A key-value pair consists of related elements: A key, which is a constant that defines the data set (e.g., gender, color, price) and a value, which is a variable that belongs to the set (e.g., male/female, green, 100).
-Destination Builder sends data formatted as key-value pairs.
+A key-value pair consists of related elements: A key, which is a constant that defines the data set (e.g., gender, color, price) and a value, which is a variable that belongs to the set (e.g., male/female, green, 100). [!UICONTROL Destination Builder] sends data formatted as key-value pairs.

 ## Basic Key-Value Pairs {#section_34AFF52B513A45AB860775E1E932BB84}